labib1910024/ECE-4124_1910024/Lab_05.md

 <p text-align="justify">

 Z- Transform :
 In mathematics and signal processing, the Z-transform converts a discrete-time signal, which is a sequence of real or complex numbers, into a complex valued frequency-domain (the z-domain or z-plane) representation.
 It can be considered a discrete-time equivalent of the Laplace transform.
-The formula is X(z) = Σ x|n|z⁻ⁿ
+The formula is X(z) = Σ x|n|z⁻ⁿ.

+Poles and Zeros :
+The values of z for which H(z) = 0 are called the zeros of H(z), and the values of z for which H(z) has value are referred to as the poles of H(z).
+In other words, the zeros are the roots of the numerator polynomial and the poles of H(z) for finite values of z are the roots of the denominator polynomial.

 </p>